milesp20/intel_nuc_led/README.md

+# Intel NUC7i[x]BN and NUC6CAY LED Control

-This is a simple kernel module to control the power and ring LEDs on Intel NUC7i[x]BN and NUC6CAY kits.
+his is a simple kernel module to control the power and ring LEDs on Intel NUC7i[x]BN and NUC6CAY kits.

 This module is intended as a demonstration/proof-of-concept and may not be maintained further.
 Perhaps it can act as a jumping off point for a more polished and complete implementation.
 For testing and basic